 So, what time of the day can you make deliveries on Postmates?
 Anytime since Postmates lets its customers order online 24/7.
 Now, you can’t expect as many grocery or food orders late at night as you would order for lunch delivery, but if that’s all the time you can spare, then Postmates has you covered.

-Similarly, DoorDash also lets you deliver food whenever you open the mobile app too.
-You can’t work 24 hours a day like with Postmates, but with the option to “Dash Now” from breakfast to late-night dinner, you still have many options even with day delivery when it comes to working hours.
+Similarly, DoorDash also lets you deliver food whenever you open the mobile app.
+You can’t work 24 hours a day like with Postmates, but with the option to “Dash Now” from breakfast to late-night dinner, you still have many options, even with day delivery when it comes to working hours.

 Unlike Postmates, DoorDash lets you schedule your hours in advance.
-This feature is handy for the people who’ll want to plan their work hours and find work when they’re free.
+This feature is handy for people who want to plan their work hours and find work when they’re free.

 However, this system is like a double-edged sword because if you don’t accept any orders at your scheduled times, DoorDash docks points on your overall rating.
 Since your rating affects how often you get food orders on the platform and how high-rated they are (more on ratings further down), not making a delivery can end up costing you in the long run.